gatsbyjs/gatsby/docs/docs/reference/rendering-options/server-side-rendering.md

 - `query`: An object representing the query string
 - `params`: If you use [File System Route API](/docs/reference/routing/file-system-route-api/) the URL path gets passed in as `params`.
 For example, if your page is at `src/pages/{Product.name}.js` the `params` will be an object like `{ name: 'value' }`.

-`getServerData` can return an object with two keys:
+`getServerData` can return an object with several possible keys:

+- `status` (optional): The HTTP status code that should be returned.
+Should be a [valid HTTP status](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) code.
 - `props` (optional): Object containing the data passed to `serverData` page prop.
 Should be a serializable object.
 - `headers` (optional): Object containing `headers` that are sent to the browser and caching proxies/CDNs (e.g., cache headers).